atsushieno/aap-juce/README.md

 descriptor (`aap_metadata.xml`).
 We have a supplemental tool source to help generating it automatically from JUCE plugin binary (shared code).

+### Dealing with different JUCE versions

+JUCE sometimes involves incompatible changes between versions, and sometimes they involve those project file generators.
+We have some Makefile variables that changes the behavior.
+It is worth inspecting `Makefile.common` for Projucer-based project and `Makefile.cmake-common` for CMake-based projects (they are often added).

 ## Under the hood